 REQUIREMENTS FOR THE MINOR

 interdisciplinary, 5 courses

 The minor consists of five courses, with no more than three courses from any one department.
-The five courses must include one Development core course, one Family or other Social context core course, and one Strategies for Child Advocacy core course.
+The five courses must include one Development core course, one Family and Other Social Contexts core course, and one Strategies for Child Advocacy core course.
 The remaining two courses may be selected from other core course options or from the electives.
 The five courses selected for the minor must reflect a cohesive theme.
 Examples of possible themes are Children at Risk, Children in Poverty, or Urban Education.
 Three of the five courses must be unique to the minor.
 All courses must be passed with a grade of C- or higher.
-No more than two courses with a CR grade may be counted towards the major.
+No more than two courses with a CR grade may be counted towards the minor.

 EDUC 202 Human Growth and Development